 The red color in the Balmer series is commonly referred to as Hydrogen alpha (Hα).
 Stars have a lot of hydrogen, and if you look back at Plate 13, you can see that labeled in the red swatch of the spectra is an “absorption line” titled Hα which appears in each star.

 The rest of the absorption lines?
-Other atoms, molecules, and chemical compounds in the star’s atmosphere that all have different tastes; if you can learn who likes to absorb each color, you can now tell what kind of stuff is in each star!
+Other atoms, molecules, and chemical compounds in the star’s atmosphere that all have different tastes; if you can learn who likes to absorb what color, you can now tell what kind of stuff is in each star!

 Hot star, cool star, red star, blue star